 43. Red Corp. replaced all existing beds with the beds made by Dormir by May 2012.
-In addition, the existing French, Italian and Chinese restaurants vacated the premises under the instruction of Bob Orange, based on the results of customer survey on the restaurants at Blue Star Negotown, making way for a casual restaurant serving multinational fare, a more reasonably priced Chinese restaurant, and a signature restaurant featuring the Italian cuisine prepared by a well-known Italian chef.
+In addition, the existing French, Italian and Chinese restaurants vacated the premises under the instruction of Bob Orange, based on the results of customer survey on the restaurants at

+Blue Star Negotown, making way for a casual restaurant serving multinational fare, a more reasonably priced Chinese restaurant, and a signature restaurant featuring the Italian cuisine prepared by a well-known Italian chef.
 These changes were received positively by hotel reviewers online, and Blue Star Negoland's evaluation score rose to about 4 points.
 Although these measures did boost restaurant sales, the room occupancy rate fell short of achieving the target rate.

 44. In January 2012, Blue acquired White Hotels Corporation, a management company of a premium hotel chain, through a merger.
 White Hotels, which are managed by White Hotels Corporation, are known as luxury and supreme class hotels.
 White Hotel manages White Hotel Negotown, which had opened in 2009 and was located in Negotown, under a hotel management contract it signed with Black Corp., a real estate firm in Negoland.
 As a result of the merger, Blue became involved in the management of White Hotel Negotown as well.
-White Hotel Negotown has 350 guest rooms and it specializes in the provision of rooms only, since it has no banquet facilities.
+White Hotel Negotown has 350 guest rooms and it specializes in the provision of rooms.
+White Hotel Negotown is located about 1 kilometer from Negotown Central Station and is next to the Negoland Royal Palace.
+It has no banquet facilities, but has ultra-high-grade spa and fitness facilities, though they are small.
 At the beginning of its operation, it attracted attention for its lavish guest rooms.
 The recent operating results of White Hotel Negotown are not good, however.
 The average occupancy rate in 2011 was about 70% and the average room rate per room per day was 250 Nego Liras.
 Blue Corp. sent Lisa Grape, who was regarded as the ace of the next generation of Blue Corp. employees, as the general manager of White Hotel Negotown.
 In addition, Blue Corp. launched advertising highlighting White Hotel Negotown, together with Blue Star Negotown, as its partner hotels in Negoland for their organized tours to Negoland.
 It also told past guests of Blue Star Negoland by e-mail that its online reservation system began accepting reservations for White Hotel Negotown, which the e-mail claimed as a premier hotel and the latest hotel member that joined the roster of the Blue Group of hotels.